Business Customs

 The U.S. Embassy in Tunis is committed to facilitating valid business travel by qualified Tunisian nationals to the United States.
 Generally, travel that qualifies for a business (B-1) visa includes consultations with business associates; attendance at scientific, educational, professional, or business conventions, or conferences on specific dates; contract negotiations; or participation in short-term training.
 Applicants are encouraged to apply well in advance of intended travel.
 The Embassy’s website outlines the nonimmigrant visa application process and offers links to the required online forms and appointment system.

 U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
-Visa applicants should go to the following links: State Department Visa Website.
+Visa applicants should go to the following link: State Department Visa Website.

 Currency